 Mobile Meals Diabetic Menu

-Making healthy food choices is important to us all, but it is even more important if you have diabetes.
+Making healthy food choices is important to us all, but it is even more important if you are diabetic.
 Good nutrition can help.

 The Mobile Meals Diabetic Menu is developed by a team of registered diet technicians and cooks, then approved by a licensed dietitian.
 Our diabetic-appropriate menu is a good option for a person with diabetes because it takes the guesswork out of planning and preparing healthy, well-balanced meals.
 Talk to your healthcare provider about starting Mobile Meals.